Avonside Girls' High School – Wellbeing programme

 Staff learning and development

-The pending co–location introduced time pressure to implement and embed the programme prior to the school’s relocation in 2019.
+Avonside Girls' High School will relocate to a new site in 2019 where they will be co-locating with Shirley Boys' High School.
+This pending relocation and co–location introduced time pressure to implement and embed the wellbeing programme.
 Assistant Principal Tanya Phillips is clear that for a programme like this to succeed:

 “We are starting to see staff sharing resources that they have found.”

 The programme has been informed by regular review and gathering of evidence from staff and students.
 Some sources that have been used include data collected via student, teacher, and whānau surveys (both formal and informal), a regular Wellbeing @ School survey, student management system data, and teacher observations.
 Staff have also been encouraged to use Spiral of Inquiry and other appreciative inquiry approaches to reflect on and improve their own practice in delivering the wellbeing programme.
 These regular evidence-gathering opportunities have also helped the school to share and promote the changes with whānau and the school community.

 Staff and student voice has been overwhelmingly positive regarding the programme, with student participants in one survey finding the question ‘what would you change about the wellbeing programme?’ a difficult one to answer – they didn’t want anything changed!
 One student commented that: